-Dr. Lee grew up in San Francisco and graduated from UC Davis with a bachelor’s degree in Neurology, Physiology and Behavior.
+Dr. Lee is board certified in Medical Oncology, Hematology, and Internal Medicine.
+He grew up in San Francisco and graduated from UC Davis with a bachelor’s degree in Neurology, Physiology and Behavior.
 He worked at UC Davis as a clinical scientist before attending the University of Illinois at Urbana Champaign where he earned a Ph.D. in Biophysics and Computational Biology followed by completion of medical school at the University of Illinois at Chicago.
 At UIC, his research focused on all-atom molecular modeling and simulations of biomolecular systems.
 He is published in journals such as Biophysical Journal, Structure, Journal of Computational Information and Modeling, and PLOS Computational Biology.
 He has presented his research at the Biophysical Society annual conference and at the American Association for Cancer Research annual conference.
 He completed his residency training in Internal Medicine and fellowship training in Hematology and Oncology at Loma Linda University Medical Center.

 Dr. Lee’s approach to cancer care involves strong patient advocacy and taking a personalized approach to formulate a comprehensive plan that fits each patient’s individual needs and outcomes.